Unlocked

 This is perhaps the first mistake most entrepreneurs make when starting a business online.
 They take their idea or their product and try to find people to buy it.
 While that is the core principal of marketing and I’m all for people coming up with the great new technologies of tomorrow, the chance of actually being the person to come up with the next Google or Facebook is slim to none.

 Instead there is a different, far more predictable path you can chose to take; one I will show you on this very page.
-Pay close attention because what I am about to share with you is both incredibly valuable and often overlooked.
+It’s the first lesson in how to buy websites, so pay close attention because what I am about to share with you is both incredibly valuable and often overlooked.

 Becoming the next Google or Facebook is not my focus, and I don’t think it should be yours either.
 If you are truly looking for the “secret” that successful online entrepreneurs know it is this:

-BASW is the by-product of two very different online entrepreneurs, and I’d like to briefly share our story and background before I get into the details of this business.
+BASW is the by-product of four very different online entrepreneurs, and I’d like to briefly share our story and background before I get into the details of this business.

-I stumbled into affiliate marketing while in college, but put off my first “idea” until a year or so after graduation.
-After some initial success, I decided to really dive into the affiliate marketing model and learn everything I could.
+He stumbled into affiliate marketing while in college, but put off his first “idea” until a year or so after graduation.
+After some initial success, he decided to really dive into the affiliate marketing model and learn everything he could.
+(Lesson: Successful entrepreneurs understand the power of knowledge.)

-By the end of 2005, I had built a rather large affiliate business that primarily focused on pay per click marketing through Google Adwords and Yahoo Search Marketing.
-Currently, I am one of Clickbank’s top affiliates with sales volumes putting me in the top 0.01% of their accounts.
-I’m a member of their prestigious Apex Program which you can read about and see proof of here.
+By the end of 2005, he had built a rather large affiliate business that primarily focused on pay per click marketing through Google Adwords and Yahoo Search Marketing.
+Currently, he is one of Clickbank’s top affiliates with sales volumes putting him in the top 0.01% of their accounts.

-Since 2004, he has focused on deals that increasingly get larger with each purchase.
+Since 2004, Kyle has focused on deals that increasingly get larger with each purchase.
 Each sale funds the purchase of the next business, and he has built up a considerable portfolio of a very popular, very established group of websites.
-While he is no longer involved in the day-to-day operations for Buying & Selling Websites, his lessons continue to be some of the member favorites, and we continue to consult together even though our businesses have taken us in different directions.
+While he is no longer involved in the day-to-day operations for Buying & Selling Websites, his lessons continue to be some of the member favorites.

-To be quite honest, that is one of the greatest things about this course.
-Aside from the real-life experience you receive from two successful online entrepreneurs, there are two different schools of thought when it comes to buying and selling websites.
-Due to our varied backgrounds and preferences, you have the opportunity to decide for yourself whether you want to buy to hold or buy to sell.
-Both strategies can work.
+To be quite honest, that is one of the greatest things about the membership program.
+Aside from the real-life experience you receive from four successful online entrepreneurs, there are different schools of thought when it comes to buying and selling websites.
+Due to our varied backgrounds and preferences, you have the opportunity to decide for yourself whether you want to buy to hold (the Dragon approach), build to sell (the Ant approach) or buy to sell (the Dolphin approach).
+All these strategies can work, although we are focused more on the buyers than the sellers with our membership course.

 Now that you know a little more about our background, let’s get down to the nuts and bolts of how this business works.
 The buying and selling websites business model is focused on three primary objectives: buying, selling, and building.
 Let’s start with buying websites.